Russian cosmonauts may fly to the ISS on American Crew Dragon spacecraft

-Currently, Oleg Platonov is undergoing introductory training, but the final decision on his admission to the crew will be made by an interdepartmental commission.
+Currently, Oleg Platonov is undergoing introductory training, but the final decision on his admission to the crew will be made by the interdepartmental commission.
 Kharlamov emphasized that various factors are taken into account when assigning cosmonauts to crews, including psychological interaction between team members.

 Thus, the participation of Russian cosmonauts in flights on Crew Dragon could be an important step in the development of international cooperation in the field of space research.